HORIZON YACHTS' TALENTED TEAM UTILIZES THE MOST ADVANCED TECHNOLOGIES AVAILABLE IN THE DESIGN AND CONSTRUCTION OF EACH YACHT

 Horizon's yacht interiors are designed and crafted on site by master craftsmen, many of whom have over 20 years of experience.
 Virtually every detail is scrutinized under a strict quality control system, from large projects such as the interior layout and style to the minute items such as cabinetry edges and door hinges.
 Horizon's focus on quality fit and finishes, along with our commitment to satisfied clients, has ensured ensured high retention rates with second, third, and fourth time owners.

-Every Horizon yacht is subject to stringent, continuous inspections at each stage of the build to ensure that the finished product showcases Horizon's Quality Commitment to its customers.
+Quality control is an integral part of each stage of the Horizon yacht build process, and every Horizon yacht is subject to stringent, continuous inspections at each stage of the build to ensure that the finished product showcases Horizon's Quality Commitment to its customers.